All the Latest REEFSCAPERS News from our International Team of Marine Biologists

-- Strong swimmer, qualified diver (preferred) able to work long hours in the lagoon under full sun.
+- Strong swimmer & qualified diver (essential) able to work long hours in the lagoon in all weathers.

-- Good spoken & written English; multilingual preferred; organised and self-disciplined work ethic.
+- Good spoken & written English; multilingual preferred.

 Marine Savers at Four Seasons

 Updates From Our Marine Biology Teams (Sept 2019) – See the Maldivian anemonefish eggs, and watch the Linckia sea star regenerating itself from a single arm.
 Meet our apprentices and volunteers, helping out with our Reefscapers coral propagation projects.

 Turtle Tracks, Jolly Jellies & Fishy Tales – Local school children learn about marine conservation, and come face to face with the Aurelia jellyfish in our Kreisel tank.
 Join us at the Baa Atoll Turtle Festival, and then follow Peggy’s oceanic journey on our interactive satellite map.

 Marine Savers May Musings – Read about the Moon jellyfish (Aurelia aurita) in our dedicated Kreisel tank.
 Our ‘Flying Turtles’ project has taken an interesting turn, and learn how you can contribute towards Maldivian turtle conservation by sending in your turtle photographs for ID.

 Learn about Lotte’s new life at Landaa – helping with our Clownfish and jellies in the Fish Lab.
 There’s time to propagate some corals with our Reefscaping team, before caring for the injured turtle patients at our rescue centre and kick-starting the ‘Flying Turtles’ programme.

 Updates From Landaa & Kuda Huraa (April 2019) – Take a front row seat at the Microplastics Workshop to learn about the adverse effects of plastic pollution on whale sharks in the Maldives.
 And then meet the thriving jellies in our new Kreisel jellyfish tank … the perfect home.